 The Dark Fishing Spider is not your average house spider.
-Its size is quite amazing, the female abdomen and cephalothorax body measures almost an inch.
-When the female's legs are stretched out, she is almost three inches long.
+Its size is quite amazing.
+The female fishing spider abdomen and cephalothorax body measure almost an inch.
+When the female's legs are stretched out, she is almost three inches long or with a leg span of more than 7.6cm.
 This species can be found in almost every state in North America.

 Nursery web spiders belong to the class or family of spiders known as Araneae.
 This class of spiders has about 40,000 characters of species--Phylum Arthropoda, Order Araneae, and Class Arachnida.

 Penn State University did a study about its habitat, life, and description.
 Studying the male and female mating cycle, their markings, and how they care for the eggs until hatching.
 Females are 15 to 26 mm long, and males are 7 -13 mm.
 This university also notes the D. scriptus is closely related, having similar “w” markings on its lower abdomen’s portion.

 Why is the Fishing Spider Called the Fishing Spider?